 “We had a great turnout for Valentine’s Day.
 Everybody loved it,” Welch said.
 “When customers were not purchasing (flowers), they were commenting how much they like it, how everything is beautiful and how (Rebecca) does a great job in everything.
 The word is definitely getting out.”

-Although Carter began her career in the floral industry in 1998, flowers has always played an important role in her life.
+Although Carter began her career in the floral industry in 1998, flowers have always played an important role in her life.

 “When I was a tiny tot, my family had an acre or two of garden.
 I recall running from one grandparent clear down and around to the other.
 (Flowers) have been part of both sides of my family.
 Living in Iowa, I am sure there are a lot of people that have some relation to a farmer,” Carter said.
 “I had a great aunt who actually started Irene’s Flowers in the Drake-area.”

-The certified floral designer moved to Colfax when she was 3 years old.
-Since graduating from Colfax-Mingo High School in 1999, the florist has been traveling around the state to pursue her passion for floral design.
+The floral designer moved to Colfax when she was three years old.
+Since graduating from Colfax-Mingo High School in 1999, the florist has been travelling around the state to pursue her passion for floral design.

 “It is just the community vibe, hometown.
 Becky is from here,” Welch said.
 “In high school, we graduated together.
 We have been friends since then.”

 Carter graduated from floricultural school at Kirkwood in Cedar Rapids in 2002.
 She then continued her work as a florist throughout the state.